Servbot91/Ascension/README.md

 ### How can I check the system is working correctly?

 The browser console menu features an extremely robust logging system for debug.
 Users can use this to further gauge if matchmaking is working as intended.
+Most logs are also forwarded to the battle log stream for review as well if you do not want to use the console menu.

 ### How do I start over?

-Go to settings -> Tasks -> Scroll down to the Ascension plugin tasks.
+Go to Settings -> Tasks -> Scroll down to the Ascension plugin tasks.
 From here you can wipe match history and ratings.

 ### How can I support development?